leothorp/party-from-home/README.md

 TWILIO_SERVICE_SID=ISxxxxxxxxxxxxxxxxxxxxxxxxxx # Sync Service SID
 ```

-Now the local token server (see [server.js](server.js)) can dispense Access Tokens to connect to a Room.
+Now the local token server (see [server.ts](server.ts)) can dispense Access Tokens to connect to a Room.

 Add the following lines to the .env file to add a passcode to your party (required):
 ```